 Why Real Estate Agents Take Overpriced Listings

-Silly as it may sound, lots of real estate agents -- even in buyer's markets where little is selling -- take overpriced listings.
-I see it every day.
+Silly as it may sound, lots of real estate agents — even in buyer's markets, where little is selling — take overpriced listings.
 These agents who continually write ridiculously priced listings gain questionable reputations among their peers.
 I know because I talk with other agents when I tour new listings, and they tell me.

-To Secure the Listing and Blow Away the Competition
+Agents Secure the Listing by Blowing Away the Competition

 Agents Find Buyers Through Listings

 - Sign calls

 If a buyer wants to find out the price of a home, typically they will call the agent's cell phone number and ask.
 Agents who are on the ball will try to recruit that buyer to work with them, providing the buyer is not already working with another agent.